Date of Award:

 WATEQF was used to calculate mineral-saturation states in Woodbine waters.
 Program output appears to represent accurately in situ individual mineral-saturation states at measured pH, as confirmed by petrographic and SEM identification of authigenic minerals.
 Relative stability between mineral pairs can be tested with thermodynamically-derived activity diagrams for the mineral pairs.

 Wuerch, Helmuth Victor, "Diagenesis and Water Chemistry of the Woodbine Group in the East Texas Basin" (1986).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6685.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .